SteveBarnett/Remixing/_thinking/resist-with-realism.md

     - to choose where, when, and how to use automation
     - Is AI the right tool for this bit of work?
 - **Resist using technology, rather than avoiding it**
+- **See things in their context, with all the connected pieces.**
+    - Things don't exist on their own.
+- **Bring it back to a spectrum rather than a binary.**

 ## Whittled notes